-Farnham and District MRC (F&DMRC) holds lots of regular events- click here for a diary of events over the next 6 months.
+Farnham and District MRC (F&DMRC) holds lots of regular events – see the diary of events on the home page.

 Groups take it in turn to have priority on use of the hall: 1st Wednesday in month N, 2nd O, 3rd P4 and OO, 4th OO, the 5th if there is one is used for demos.
 In practice the hall is big enough that it is rare for us not be able to put up everything each group wants, and the real importance is it determines which group is responsible for tidying up at the end of the evening!

 There are several well established social events during the year: Annual dinner (including partners), Christmas lunch, mince pie evening, and pancake evening.

 The most important during the year is our annual exhibition, held on the second full weekend in October each year.
 Most club members (and some family members) help organise, set up, and run the exhibition, as well as operating any club layouts exhibited that year (each club layout attends every 3rd year) and doing demonstrations.
 We also have open days in Autumn and Spring.

 Our club layouts get invited to many exhibitions during the year – typically 2 to 6 a year for each layout – with members of the layout group attending and operating the layout, often with guest operators from other groups.

 We regularly hold open days, once a year for the whole club and in between for different groups.
 Check the diary on the home page for any dates.

 We arrange club outings, for example we were invited by Michael Pritchard of Peco to visit Pecorama and have a tour of their factory, and we have had trips the Swanage and Gloucester and Warwick Railways.

 There is a club modelling competition every September.
 Click here to look at the entries and winners of the 2021 competition.

 You can see the winners on display at our exhibition.